Arnold Baumgarten: Early life

 Arnold Baumgarten was born in Vienna on 24 September 1879, the son of the merchant Johann Jakob Baumgarten and Mathilde, née Kollinsky.
-In 1907 he was married Johanna (born 6.5.1879 Brünn/Mähren), née Horvath.
-They had the two sons Johann (born 28.9.1907 in Pörtschach) and Friedrich Robert (born 10.7.1910 in Pörtschach), who studied medicine at the University of Vienna and received his doctorate in 1936.
+In 1907 he was married Johanna (born 6 May 1879 Brünn/Mähren), née Horvath.
+They had the two sons Johann (born 28 September 1907 in Pörtschach) and Friedrich Robert (born 10 July 1910 in Pörtschach), who studied medicine at the University of Vienna and received his doctorate in 1936.

 Career

 After further training, Baumgarten worked as assistant at the prosectura of the Rudolfstiftung Hospital with the pathologist Prof. Richard Paltauf (1858-1924).
 In 1904, he published the paper "„Ein Beitrag zur Pathogenität des Bazillus Friedländer und zur Histogenese der Mikulicz´schen Zellen“ ("A Contribution to the Pathogenicity of the Bacillus Friedländer and to the Histogenesis of Mikulicz's Cells").
 Until 1907, he practiced medicine at the Karolinen-Kinderspital at Sobieskigasse 31 in Vienna 9 with the lecturer and later professor Wilhelm Knoepfelmacher (1866-1938), where he published "A Case of Peripheral Unilateral Hypoglossal Palsy with Hemiatrophy of the Tongue."
 In 1906 he became member of the Society of Internal Medicine and Pediatrics, and the Society of Pediatrics, in Vienna.

 In early 1908 he was appointed provisional community physician in Annaberg in the district of Lilienfeld in Lower Austria, and then in the same year in Pörtschach am Wörthersee in Carinthia as community physician and physician of the health resort.
 In 1911, he was appointed medical officer in the state of Carinthia, from which position he resigned as early as 1912.

 He served in World War 1 as a senior physician at the Pörtschach Reserve Hospital, and from 1915 as a naval medical officer for the Naval Supplementary District in Trieste at the Military Hospital in Knittelfeld.[6]
-In 1915, he was appointed Landsturm assistant physician,[7] and in 1916 Landsturm senior physician.
-[8] In 1916 he also received the Red Cross Medal of Honor in recognition of services to the founding of district hospitals and to the voluntary rescue service.[9]
+In 1915, he was appointed Landsturm assistant physician, and in 1916 Landsturm senior physician.
+In 1916 he also received the Red Cross Medal of Honour in recognition of services to the founding of district hospitals and to the voluntary rescue service.[9]
 As a physician at the military hospital in Knittelfeld, he published a series of papers from the hospital's bacteriological laboratory in 1917, as well as collaborating on scientific papers with the bacteriologist Helene Langer-Zuckerkandl (1888-1944) and Alfred Luger (1886-1938).